AI

 Here’s where it gets uncomfortable.
 Everything your pilot team did right becomes wrong at enterprise scale.

 Your pilot probably started with a problem worth solving and built a solution fast.
 Great.
-But McKinsey’s research reveals that only 17% of organizations have mapped out where all potential AI opportunities lie.
+But McKinsey’s research shows that only about 20% of organizations achieve enterprise-level impact from AI.
 Your pilot solved one problem.
 The enterprise needs a system that solves hundreds.

 Your pilot data scientist hand-tuned the model when accuracy dropped.
 Can’t do that across fifty models in production.
 You need MLOps - automated monitoring, retraining, version control, and governance that research shows most organizations lack when they try scaling AI to enterprise environments.